Agentic Economic Modeling: Regional Experiment

-As shown in Table~\ref{tab:bias-correction-share}, using a trained model for bias correction significantly improves the accuracy of share prediction, while using prompts for bias correction increased the bias.
-This is likely because one option accounts for 97\% of the choices, and prompting encourages the model to overwhelmingly favor this “safe” option.
+As shown in Table~\ref{tab:bias-correction-share}, using a trained model for bias correction substantially improves the accuracy of share prediction, while using prompts for bias correction increases the bias.
 The mixture model achieved the best predictions in three groups.